 Fletcher Davis of Athens, Texas, perhaps invented the hamburger, serving a beef patty between two slices of bread.
 However this fact, much like everything else about the invention of the burger, is up for debate.

-Flip some burgers for your family and friends.
-It's an American tradition and May has the perfect weather for it.
+Considering the preponderance of digestive peculiarities in today’s America, you might need to include gluten-free buns and tofu-base patties, but now is the perfect time to flip some burgers for your family and friends.
+It's an old-standing American tradition, and May has the perfect weather for it.

 Try a different kind of burger

 We all have our favorites, our fallbacks, our tried-and-trues.
 But in honor of a whole month of burger love, go ahead and explore.
 Angus, chili, Buffalo, California, vegan, and more hamburger varieties are available right down the road at your favorite grocery.
 And we're only just getting started.
 Use your chef’s intuition, and cook up something new!

 It’s a given that the internet is chock-full of fascinating facts, stories, theories, blogs, and posts of all kinds.
 Everyone has an opinion about everything, with America’s favorite food no exception.
 (You’ll find some mouth-watering images, too!)

 FIVE AMAZING FACTS ABOUT MCDONALD’S